KxSystems/docs/docs/ml/toolkit/fresh.md

     A range of formatting functions (e.g. null-filling and one-hot encoding) are supplied in the [preprocessing section](utilities/preproc.md) of the toolkit.

 ## Calculated features

-Feature-extraction functions are defined in the script `fresh.q` and found within the `.ml.fresh.feat` namespace.
+Feature extraction functions are defined in the script `fresh.q` and found within the `.ml.fresh.feat` namespace.

 function                         | returns
 :--------------------------------|:--------------
 absenergy[x]                     | Sum of squares
-abssumchange[x]                  | Absolute sum of the differences between successive datapoints aggautocorr[x]                   | Aggregation (mean/var etc.) of an autocorrelation over all possible lags 1 - length data agglintrend[x;y]                 | Slope, intercept and rvalue for the the series over aggregated max, min, variance or average for each of y chunks of the series augfuller[x]                     | Hypothesis test to check for a unit root in time series dataset autocorr[x;lag]                  | Autocorrelation over specified lags binnedentropy [x;n bins]         | System entropy of data binned into equidistant bins c3[x;lag]                        | Measure of the non-linearity of the time series across different lagged values changequant[x;ql;qh;isabs]       | Aggregated value of successive changes within corridor specified by `ql `(lower quantile) and `qh` (upper quantile), isabs defines if the absolute difference is taken. cidce[x;isabs]                   | Measure of time series complexity based on peaks and troughs in the dataset count[x]                         | Number of values within the id countabovemean[x]                | Number of points in the dataset with a value greater than the time series mean countbelowmean[x]                | Number of points in the dataset with a value less than the time series mean eratiobychunk[x;N]               | Sum of squares of each region of the time series split into N section divided by the entire series firstmax[x]                      | Position of the first occcurance of the maximum value in the time series relative to the time series length firstmin[x]                      | Position of the first occcurance of the minimum value in the time series relative to the time series length fftaggreg[x]                     | Spectral centroid (mean), variance, skew, and kurtosis of the absolute Fourier-transform spectrum fftcoeff[x;coeff]                | Fast-Fourier transform coefficients given real inputs and extract real, imaginary, absolute and angular components hasdup[x]                        | If the time-series contains any duplicate values hasdupmax[x]                     | Boolean value stating if a duplicate of the maximum value exists in the dataset hasdupmin[x]                     | Boolean value stating if a duplicate of the minimum value exists in the dataset indexmassquantile[x;q]           | Relative index `i` where `q`% of the time-series `x`’s mass lies left of `i` kurtosis[x]                      | Adjusted G2 Fisher-Pearson kurtosis largestdev[x;y]                  | Boolean value stating if the standard deviation is y times larger than the max - min values of the series lastmax[x]                       | Position of the last occcurance of the maximum value in the time series relative to the time series length lastmin[x]                       | Position of the last occcurance of the minimum value in the time series relative to the time series length lintrend[x]                      | Slope, intercept and r-value associated with the time series longstrikegtmean[x]              | Length of the longest subsequence in `x` greater than the mean of `x` longstrikeltmean[x]              | Length of the longest subsequence in `x` less than the mean of `x` max[x]                           | Maximum value in the time series mean[x]                          | Average value across the time series meanabschange[x]                 | Mean over the absolute difference between subsequent t-series values meanchange[x]                    | Mean over the difference between subsequent time series values mean2dercentral[x]               | Mean value of the central approximation of the second derivative of the time series med[x]                           | Median value within the time series min[x]                           | Minimum value contained within the time series numcrossingm[x;m]                | Number of crossings in the dataset over a value `m`: crossing is defined as sequential values either side of `m`, where the first is less than `m` and the second is greater or vice-versa numcwtpeaks[x;width]             | Peaks in the time-series following data smoothing via application of a Ricker wavelet of defined width numpeaks[x;support]              | Number of peaks with a specified support in a time series `x` partautocorrelation[x;lag]       | Partial autocorrelation of the time series at a specified lag perrecurtoalldata[x]             | (Count of values occurring more than once)÷(count different values) perrecurtoallval[x]              | (Count of values occurring more than once)÷(count data) quantile[x;q]                    | The value of `x` greater than the `q` percent of the ordered time series rangecount[x;y;z]                | The number of values in `x` greater than or equal to `y` and less than `z` ratiobeyondrsigma[x;r]           | Ratio of values more than `r*dev[x]` from the mean of `x` ratiovalnumtserieslength[x]      | (Number of unique values)÷(count values) skewness[x]                      | Returns the skew of the time series indicating asymmetry within the series spktwelch[x;coeff]               | Cross power spectral density of the time series at different tunable coefficients stddev[x]                        | Standard deviation of `x` sumrecurringdatapoint[x]         | Sum of all points present in the `x` more than once. sumrecurringval[x]               | Sum of all the values present within `x` more than once sumval[x]                        | Sum of values within `x` symmetriclooking[x]              | If the data ‘appears’ symmetric treverseasymstat[x;lag]          | Measure of the asymmetry of the time series based on lags applied to the data valcount[x;y]                    | Number of occurrances of `y` within the series `x` var[x]                           | Variance of `x` vargtstdev[x]                    | If the variance of the dataset is larger than the standard deviation
+abssumchange[x]                  | Absolute sum of the differences between successive datapoints aggautocorr[x]                   | Aggregation (mean, median, variance and standard deviation) of an autocorrelation over all possible lags (1 - count[x]) agglintrend[x;chunklen]          | Slope, intercept and rvalue for the series over aggregated max, min, variance or average for chunks of size `chunklen` augfuller[x]                     | Hypothesis test to check for a unit root in series autocorr[x;lag]                  | Autocorrelation over specified `lag` binnedentropy[x;nbins]           | Entropy of the series binned into `nbins` equidistant bins c3[x;lag]                        | Measure of the non-linearity of the series lagged by `lag` changequant[x;ql;qh;isabs]       | Aggregated value of successive changes within corridor specified by lower quantile `ql` and upper quantile `qh` (boolean `isabs` defines whether absolute values are considered) cidce[x;isabs]                   | Measure of series complexity based on peaks and troughs in the dataset (boolean `isabs` defines whether absolute values are considered) count[x]                         | Number of values within the series countabovemean[x]                | Number of values in the series with a value greater than the mean countbelowmean[x]                | Number of values in the series with a value less than the mean eratiobychunk[x;numsegments]     | Sum of squares of each region of the series split into `numsegments` segments, divided by the sum of squares for the entire series firstmax[x]                      | Position of the first occcurance of the maximum value in the series relative to the series length firstmin[x]                      | Position of the first occcurance of the minimum value in the series relative to the series length fftaggreg[x]                     | Spectral centroid (mean), variance, skew, and kurtosis of the absolute Fourier-transform spectrum fftcoeff[x;coeff]                | Fast-Fourier transform `coeff` coefficient, given real inputs and extracting real, imaginary, absolute and angular components hasdup[x]                        | Boolean value stating if the series contains any duplicate values hasdupmax[x]                     | Boolean value stating if a duplicate of the maximum value exists in the series hasdupmin[x]                     | Boolean value stating if a duplicate of the minimum value exists in the series indexmassquantile[x;q]           | Relative index such that `q`% of the series' mass lies to the left kurtosis[x]                      | Adjusted G2 Fisher-Pearson kurtosis of the series largestdev[x;ratio]              | Boolean value stating if the standard deviation is `ratio` times larger than the max - min values of the series lastmax[x]                       | Position of the last occcurance of the maximum value in the series relative to the series length lastmin[x]                       | Position of the last occcurance of the minimum value in the series relative to the series length lintrend[x]                      | Slope, intercept and r-value associated with the series longstrikegtmean[x]              | Length of the longest subsequence in the series greater than the series mean longstrikeltmean[x]              | Length of the longest subsequence in the series less than the series mean max[x]                           | Maximum value of the series mean[x]                          | Mean value of the series meanabschange[x]                 | Mean over the absolute difference between subsequent series values meanchange[x]                    | Mean over the difference between subsequent series values mean2dercentral[x]               | Mean value of the central approximation of the second derivative of the series med[x]                           | Median value of the series min[x]                           | Minimum value of the series numcrossingm[x;crossval]         | Number of crossings in the series over the value `crossval` numcwtpeaks[x;width]             | Number of peaks in the series following data smoothing via application of a Ricker wavelet of defined `width` numpeaks[x;support]              | Number of peaks in the series with a specified `support` partautocorrelation[x;lag]       | Partial autocorrelation of the series with a specified `lag` perrecurtoalldata[x]             | Ratio of count of values occurring more than once to count of different values perrecurtoallval[x]              | Ratio of count of values occurring more than once to count of data quantile[x;quantile]             | The value of series greater than the `quantile` percent of the ordered series rangecount[x;minval;maxval]      | The number of values greater than or equal to `minval` and less than `maxval` ratiobeyondrsigma[x;r]           | Ratio of values more than `r*dev[x]` from the mean ratiovalnumtserieslength[x]      | Ratio of number of unique values to total number of values skewness[x]                      | Skew of the series indicating asymmetry within the series spktwelch[x;coeff]               | Cross power spectral density of the series at given `coeff` stddev[x]                        | Standard deviation of series sumrecurringdatapoint[x]         | Sum of all points present in the series more than once sumrecurringval[x]               | Sum of all the values present within the series more than once sumval[x]                        | Sum of values within the series symmetriclooking[x]              | Measure of symmetry in the series treverseasymstat[x;lag]          | Measure of asymmetry of the series based on `lag` valcount[x;val]                  | Number of occurrances of `val` within the series var[x]                           | Variance of the series vargtstdev[x]                    | Boolean value stating if the variance of the dataset is larger than the standard deviation

+!!! note

-Feature-extraction functions are not, typically, called individually.
-A detailed explanation of each operation is therefore excluded.
+    Feature extraction functions are not, typically, called individually.

 ## Feature extraction

-Feature-extraction involves applying a set of aggregations to subsets of the initial input data, with the goal of obtaining information that is more informative to the prediction of the target vector than the raw time series.
+Feature extraction involves applying a set of aggregations to subsets of the initial input data, with the goal of obtaining information that is more informative to the prediction of the target vector than the raw time series.

 The `.ml.fresh.createfeatures` function applies a set of aggregation functions to derive features.
 There are 57 such functions callable within the `.ml.fresh.feat` namespace, although users may select a subset of these based on requirement.